Radiance Of The Seas current position

 Radiance Of The Seas Wiki

 Radiance is Royal Caribbean's first Radiance-class liner, with sisterships Brilliance, Jewel, Serenade.
 Radiance was built in 2001 by Meyer Werft GmbH (Papenburg, Germany).
 Ship's godmother was Margot L. Pritzker - wife of Thomas J. Pritzker (a member of RCCL's Board of Directors).
 The naming ceremony was on April 6, 2001.
 The inaugural cruise (maiden voyage) started from Port Everglades (Fort Lauderdale, Florida) on April 17, 2001.
 The 14-day itinerary around the Caribbean visited Aruba, Panama Canal, Costa Rica, Mexico Riviera ports, Los Angeles, and ended in Seattle WA, from where the ship cruised to ports in Canada, Alaska and Hawaii.

-Vessel's gas turbine (first on RCCL ship) makes her more effective in speeding and also results in much lower harmful gases emissions compared with diesel powered vessels.
+The vessel's gas turbine (first on RCCL ship) makes her more effective in speeding and also results in much lower harmful gases emissions compared with diesel-powered vessels.